-- 14.12 These three branch courts (see above) began work on 1 April 2006.
-[13ab] (Xinhua, 3 April 2006) - 14.13 On 26 October 2005, the official People's Daily newspaper reported that since 2003 the Supreme Court has rejected 7.21 per cent of death sentences, ordering a retrial for lack of evidence.
+- 13.12 These three branch courts (see above) began work on 1 April 2006.
+[13I] (Xinhua, 3 April 2006) On 26 October 2005, the official People's Daily newspaper reported that since 2003 the Supreme Court has rejected 7.21 per cent of death sentences, ordering a retrial for lack of evidence.
 It also ordered a reprieve in 22.03 per cent of cases, commuting some death sentences to life imprisonment.
-[12ar] - 14.14 On 1 March 2006, Al reported that, "The Vice-President of the Guangdong High People's Court, Chen Huajie, announced on 28 February that the penalty for bag-snatching had been increased to a minimum prison sentence of three years, and can now include the death penalty.
+[12I] - 13.13 On 1 March 2006, AI reported that, "The Vice-President of the Guangdong High People's Court, Chen Huajie, announced on 28 February that the penalty for bag-snatching had been increased to a minimum prison sentence of three years, and can now include the death penalty.
 The ruling was a result of a new judicial interpretation that defined all kinds of violent bag-snatching by motorists as 'robbery'."
-Al called on the SPC in Beijing to conduct an immediate review of the decision.
-[6x] - 14.15 On 31 October 2006, the NCP approved a new law requiring all death sentences to be approved by the Supreme People's Court.
-The law will come into effect on 1 January 2007.
-[14af] (China Daily, 31 October 2006) [9cr] (BBC, 31 October 2006) - 14.16 As reported by the official China Daily newspaper on 26 September 2006, "The Supreme People's Court and Supreme People's Procuratorate have ordered Chinese courts to hear the appeals of those sentenced to death in an open courtroom.
+AI called on the SPC in Beijing to conduct an immediate review of the decision.
+[61] - 13.14 On 31 October 2006 the NPC approved a new law (to come into effect from 1 January 2007), requiring all death sentences to be approved by the Supreme People's Court.
+[14n] (China Daily, 31 October 2006) [9cr] (BBC, 31 October 2006) On 12 March 2007, the official China Daily newspaper reported, "Secret execution of death sentences, parading of convicts and other inhumane treatment of prisoners are banned...
+The Supreme People's Court (SPC) has been reviewing all death sentences from January 1 [2007] based on a decision of the Standing Committee of the National People's Congress last October."
+[14o] - 13.15 On 26 September 2006 the same source reported, "The Supreme People's Court and Supreme People's Procuratorate have ordered Chinese courts to hear the appeals of those sentenced to death in an open courtroom.
 The order is effective as of Monday [2 October 2006].
-The same requirement also applies to appeals of those sentenced to death penalty with a two year reprieve if the convicted or their lawyers provide new evidence that might effect the results of their original trail."
-[14aa]
+The same requirement also applies to appeals of those sentenced to death penalty with a two year reprieve if the convicted or their lawyers provide new evidence that might effect the results of their original trail [sic]."
+[14]